 It is hard to overstate the importance of deciding between aggressively paying off your student loans through refinancing or waiting for student loan forgiveness.
 Doctors, lawyers, and many other professionals with graduate degrees often have well over $100,000 in federal student loans, and the wrong decision could cost thousands of dollars.
-How does a borrower know when it is time to refinance or when to stick with Public Service Loan Forgiveness?
+How does a borrower know when to refinance or when to stick with Public Service Loan Forgiveness?

 Aggressive Repayment and Refinancing vs. Public Service Loan Forgiveness (PSLF)

 For borrowers with federal student loans, Public Service Loan Forgiveness provides a great opportunity to wipe the slate of student debt clean, provided you work for a non-profit or the government.
-If you make 120 certified public service payments, the debt is forgiven completely.
+If you make 120 certified public service payments, you earn forgiveness.

 The other option is to refinance and aggressively pay off your student loans.
 With each passing day, loan balances grow due to interest.
 Refinancing enables borrowers to save money on interest.
 The sooner you pay off your student loans, the less money you spend in total.

 These two routes are often ideal ways to eliminate student debt.
 Unfortunately, they are polar opposite approaches.
 Chasing PSLF requires a borrower to sign up for an income-driven repayment plan and to pay as little as possible in hopes that the debt is wiped away after ten years.
 Aggressive repayment means attacking your debt with every spare penny you have.

 Because these two approaches are opposites, the sooner you make an informed choice, the more money you will save in the long run.
 Making a smart decision requires considering several different factors.

 How much debt can I have forgiven under PSLF?

-There is no cap on the amount of money that can be forgiven under PSLF, but that doesn’t mean that the program is not without risk.
+There is no cap on the amount of forgiveness under PSLF, but that doesn’t mean that the program is not without risk.